MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_material_design_three_themes.md

 The primary purpose of a `ColorScheme` is to define a set of default colors for your app, which are then applied to various widgets and UI elements.
 In Material Design 3, many components and themes rely on the `ColorScheme` to determine their default colors.
 This makes it easier to create a consistent color palette for your app while still adhering to Material Design guidelines.

-In Material Design 3, components like [`ElevatedButton`](https://api.flutter.dev/flutter/material/ElevatedButton-class.html), [`OutlinedButton`](https://api.flutter.dev/flutter/material/OutlinedButton-class.html), and [`TextButton`](https://api.flutter.dev/flutter/material/TextButton-class.html) use the `ColorScheme` to derive their default colors.
-For example, an `ElevatedButton` will use the `ColorScheme.primary` as its default background color and the `ColorScheme.onPrimary` as its default text color.
-This is what the widget's documentation says:
+In Material Design 3, [`ElevatedButton`](https://api.flutter.dev/flutter/material/ElevatedButton-class.html), [`OutlinedButton`](https://api.flutter.dev/flutter/material/OutlinedButton-class.html), and [`TextButton`](https://api.flutter.dev/flutter/material/TextButton-class.html) all use the `ColorScheme` to derive their default colors.

-> The label's Text and Icon widgets are displayed in style's ButtonStyle.foregroundColor and the button's filled background is the ButtonStyle.backgroundColor.

-> The elevated button's default style is defined by defaultStyleOf.
-The style of this elevated button can be overridden with its style parameter.
-The style of all elevated buttons in a subtree can be overridden with the ElevatedButtonTheme, and the style of all of the elevated buttons in an app can be overridden with the Theme's ThemeData.elevatedButtonTheme property.

 When creating a `ThemeData` object for your app, you can define a custom `ColorScheme` by using the `ColorScheme.fromSwatch()` method or by specifying each color property individually: